xiaolaba/UNO-R1-R3-reset-circuitry/README.md

 make
 ```

-the firware should be able to build upon completion
+the firmware should be able to build upon completion

 ### how to get this very own firmware for 8u2 ?